LearnToBeFoundation/narrative/narrative.md

 ##### Size
-*How is this different than above?*
+*How is this different than above where we list out the numbers we have for volunteers, full time, part time etc.*

 ##### Challenges
 One of the key challenges we face is in our vetting of families.
 Because our programming is entirely online, it is important that we find families who are reliable and who will show up for tutoring every week, as scheduled with their tutor.
 This has proven to be quite difficult.
 As well-intentioned as parents are when they fill out the application, there are issues that arise after they are accepted and connected with a tutor.
 Some of these are tech issues (they aren't able to load the classroom due to shaky internet connection or lack of digital literacy) and other times life gets in the way and other things take priority over tutoring.
 A key for us is figuring out which of the families that reaches out fit our mission and are going to be reliable when working with volunteer tutors.